samyipsh/tp/docs/DeveloperGuide.md

     * Cons: Required change of implementation of `Tag` which could affect the rest of the command

+### Open Field feature

+#### Implementation

+The Open Field mechanism is facilitated by `openUrl` helper function which calls the desired generated url from the persons' field details (Github / LinkedIn).
+It is created when arguments are pass to `OpenFieldCommandParser`. <br>
+`OpenFieldCommand` checks whether the field parsed in is valid.
+If valid, it checks if the field of the user is not empty.
+If not empty, it then opens the desired user profile in the user's browser.

+#### Design consideration

+How the URL is opened:
+* Alternative 1 (Current choice): Using `java.awt.Desktop.browse(URI)` to open it in the user's browser
+    * Pros: Easy to implement
+    * Pros: User default browser carries extensive tools for continuing his search from the desired page
+    * Cons: Directs traffic away from desktop application
+    * Cons: User might dislike NetworkUS application intruding into their browser application

+* Alternative 2 : Using JavaFX to open it as another popup / inbuilt pane
+    * Pros: Allows for same interface of desktop application and similar stylings
+    * Cons: Required `javafx-web` which increases Jar space by nearly 7 folds
+    * Cons: Slower loading time

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**